cobalthq/cobalt-product-public-docs/content/en/Getting started/Sign In/_index.md

    - Through [SAML SSO](#saml-sso), if configured

 {{% alert title="Note" color="note" %}}
-If you have problems signing in, see [Account Recovery](/platform-deep-dive/cobalt-account/account-recovery/).
+If you have problems signing in, see <a href="/platform-deep-dive/cobalt-account/account-recovery/">Account Recovery</a>.
 {{% /alert %}}

 ## SAML SSO